Richard-Geoghegan/aStoryOfME35/README.md

 A heartfelt thanks to everyone who made **aStoryOfME35** possible:

-- [Supportive Person 1]: For their guidance and encouragement.
-- [Supportive Person 2]: For the countless hours spent listening to drafts.

 And to all the readers who have been a part of this journey — this book is for you.